dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 ## Design

 13. **Use Unity Editor as an inspiration** </br>
-Elements like Input Field, Slider or ScrollBar, **by default** should behave similarly to those in Unity Editor.
+Elements like Input Field, Slider or ScrollBar **by default** should behave similarly to those in Unity Editor.

 14. **Make Debug UI descreet** </br>
 All developer (debug) UI should be discreet and not overlap the primary UI in any way.